I promise you SOFT & MOIST cakes!

 Brush the Cake with Syrup Using a syrup while preparing the batter will help you in making a super moist and spongy cake without putting too much effort.
 This is what makes a cake moist and soft secretly.
 You can keep the cake layers soft and fluffy for the whole day.

 What makes a cake moist and soft secretly?

 Using a syrup while preparing the batter will help you in making a super moist and spongy cake without putting too much effort.
 This is what makes a cake moist and soft secretly.

-How do you make a cake soft and fluffy?
+How do you make a boxed cake mix moist?

 How do I make a cake more moist?

 You can create moist, bakery-quality cakes like this at home using these 7 simple steps:

 - Use Instant Clearjel or Instant Pudding Mix.

 - Use the Right Recipe.